egilron/seq-label_analysis/README.md

 # seq-label_analysis
-Exploring the results from multiple alternative fine-tuning runs
+Exploring the results from multiple alternative fine-tuning runs.
+Should also help logging the activity for reproducibility